Perfectly Perfect Pumpkin Cheesecake

 for the crust:

-3 T. brown sugar
+- 3 tablespoons brown sugar

 for the filling:

-3 large eggs plus 1 egg yolk
+- 3 large eggs

-1 tsp. ground cinnamon
+- 1 teaspoon ground cinnamon

-2 T. all-purpose flour
+- 2 teaspoons all-purpose flour

-For the filling, beat the cream cheese until smooth.
-Add the pumpkin puree and combine.
+- For the filling: Beat the cream cheese until smooth.
+Add the pumpkin purée and combine.
 Add the eggs and egg yolk, one at a time, incorporating each egg thoroughly before adding the next, and scraping down the sides of the bowl after each one.
 Beat in the sour cream.
 Then add the sugar, cinnamon, ginger, nutmeg, cloves, salt, and flour.
 Beat just until combined, then beat in the vanilla.

-Scrape the filling into the cooled crust and spread evenly.
+- Scrape the filling into the cooled crust and spread evenly.
 Set the springform pan in the larger roasting pan and add enough hot water from the kettle to come about halfway up the sides of the springform pan.

 - Bake until the top of the cheesecake is a deep golden color and the center is set, about 1 hour 30 minutes to 1 hour 40 minutes.
 It’s ok if there is a slight jiggle to the center of the filling.
 Remove the cheesecake from the oven and run a thin-bladed knife between the perimeter of the cheesecake and the pan.
 Let cheesecake cool to room temperature in the pan on a wire rack.
 Then cover and chill for at least four hours or overnight before serving.
 Serve chilled, topping individual slices with fresh whipped cream.